linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 All of the Linkerd control plane components related to visibility (including Prometheus, Grafana, Web, and Tap) have been removed from the main Linkerd control plane and moved into the Linkerd-Viz extension.
-This means that when you upgrade to edge-21.1.1, these components will be removed from your cluster and you will not be able to run commands such as `linkerd stat` or `linkerd dashboard`.
-To restore this functionality, you must install the Linkerd-Viz extension by running `linkerd viz install | kubectl apply -f -`.
+This means that when you upgrade to stable-2.10.0, these components will be removed from your cluster and you will not be able to run commands such as `linkerd stat` or `linkerd dashboard`.
+To restore this functionality, you must install the Linkerd-Viz extension by running `linkerd viz install | kubectl apply -f -` and then invoke those commands through `linkerd viz stat`, `linkerd viz dashboard`, etc.

 ```bash
 # Upgrade the control plane (this will remove viz components).